linuss/django-anymail/docs/esps/mandrill.rst

   Anymail renames this to :attr:`~anymail.message.AnymailMessage.template_id`.

 ``message.merge_vars`` and ``message.global_merge_vars``
-  Anymail renames these to :attr:`~anymail.message.AnymailMessage.template_data` and :attr:`~anymail.message.AnymailMessage.template_global_data`, respectively.
+  Anymail renames these to :attr:`~anymail.message.AnymailMessage.merge_data` and :attr:`~anymail.message.AnymailMessage.merge_global_data`, respectively.

 ``message.use_template_from`` and ``message.use_template_subject``
   With Anymail, set ``message.from_email = None`` or ``message.subject = None``